The Incident (2014 film): Release

 An incomplete version of the film screened at the 2014 Cannes Film Festival.
 The Incident subsequently premiered at the Fantastic Fest in September 2014.
 Cine Canibal distributed it in Mexico, and Shoreline Entertainment picked up the film for international distribution.
 It was released in Mexico on 11 September 2015.

 Reception

 Rotten Tomatoes, a review aggregator, reports that 83% of 18 surveyed critics gave the film a positive review; the average rating is 6/10.
 Catherine Bray of Variety wrote that the film "largely succeeds" in telling a complex story on a limited budget, primarily due to the film's production design, but the overly-explanatory ending brings down the film.

 Shawn Macomber of Fangoria rated it 3/4 stars and wrote that the film encourages viewers to consider their own lives, as the characters do.

-Macomber also criticized the ending, writing that the film sometimes feel a bit forced in its storytelling, but said these are "minor quibbles".
+Macomber also criticized the ending, writing that the film sometimes feels a bit forced in its storytelling, but said these are "minor quibbles".
 Writing for Screen Anarchy, Eric Ortiz Garcia called it "a great display of how to make an intriguing film with not many elements", referring to the limited sets.